PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Sensationalism** is when a news was posted with the goal of becoming popular/viral insthead of trying to potray things accuratly.
 - **Editorialism** implies that the contents of an article are opinions and not facts.
 So the article should be read with that in mind.
 - **Data lineage** is the process of understanding, recording, and visualizing data as it flows from data sources to consumption.
+- The **International Organization for Standardization (ISO) 9001** is a global standard for quality management to increase quality control of products/services, cost savings and productivity gains.
+- The **International Organization for Standardization (ISO) 9000** uses the failure mode and effects analysis to determain if a system is compliant or not.
+- The **International Organization for Standardization (ISO) 31000** is a risk management framework to help organizations manage risks regardless of its size, activity or sector.
+- The **International AUditing and Assurance Standards Board** is a standards body that issues international standards on audition, quality management, and other services.
+Apperantly its also an international version of the **Statement on Standards for Attestation Engagements No.16**.
+- The **Statement on Standards for Attestation Engagements No.16** is a set of standards developed specifically for certified public accountants to evaluate an organization's internal controls and how service companies report on these controls.
+- The **False Claims Act(FCA)** imposes liability on individuals and companies who defraud governmental programs.
+Any person who knowingly submits, or causes to submit, false claims to the government is liable for three times the government's damages + an inflation linked penalty.
+- The **Age Discrimination in Employment Act of 1967** prohibits employment discrimination against people 40 years or older.
 -